philip-harvey/rclone/docs/content/bisync.md

 Note that on some cloud storage systems it is not possible to have file timestamps that match _precisely_ between the local and other filesystems.

-Bisync's approach to this problem is by tracking the Path1-to-Path1 and Path2-to-Path2 deltas on each side _separately_, and then applying the resulting changes on the other side.
+Bisync's approach to this problem is by tracking the changes on each side _separately_ over time with a local database of files in that side then applying the resulting changes on the other side.

 ### Error handling {#error-handling}